 - All outside scholarships received by a student to attend Vermont Law School must be reported to the Financial Aid Office even though they may be received after aid from the school has been awarded.
 Federal regulations require the school to consider these resources in determining a student’s total award.

-- Any funds received under the Federal Direct Loan programs must be used solely for expenses related to attendance at Vermont Law School.
+- Any funds received under the Federal Direct Loan programs must be used solely for expenses related to attendance at Vermont Law and Graduate School.

 - FEDERAL DIRECT LOAN PROGRAM